 Do you think that you’re eating too much?
+Do you reach for the chocolate or chips when you’re bored?
 Are you unhappy with the direction your weight is going?
 Have you tried eating less but only found yourself binging later?

 If so, you’re not alone.
 I have been there, some of your closest friends and family have been there, and many other people have.
 The good news is, you can overcome those things.